Buku-Larrnggay Mulka Centre: Description

 The Buku-Larrnggay Mulka Centre, formerly Buku-Larrŋgay Arts and also known as the Buku-Larrnggay Mulka Art Centre and Museum, is a art centre in Yirrkala.
 It is often referred to as Buku for short.
+Yirrkala is around 18 km south of the town of Nhulunbuy.

-It is one of many Indigenous art centres across Australia, which support their communities and make them self-reliant.
+The Buku-Larrnggay Mulka Centre is one of many Indigenous art centres across Australia, which support their communities and make them self-reliant.
 This type of centre is, according to art coordinator Will Stubbs, an Australian invention.
 As of 2024, Buku-Larrnggay continues to be supported by the Commonwealth Government's Indigenous Visual Arts Industry Support programme.

 As of 2020, the centre, greatly expanded, comprises two divisions: the Yirrkala Art Centre, which represents the artists exhibiting and selling contemporary art, and The Mulka Project, which incorporates the museum.
 It is known for its production of bark paintings, weaving in natural fibres, larrakitj (memorial poles), yidaki, and many other forms of art.

+There is a hallway, dubbed the "hall of fame" by Stubbs, in which are displayed the many awards won by artists at the centre, including several National Aboriginal & Torres Strait Islander Art Awards (NATSIAA) and Wynne Prizes won by Nyapanyapa Yunupiŋu in 2021, and by her sister Djakaŋu Yunupiŋu in 2024.

 There is a stage called the Roy Marika Stage at the centre, which is used for the annual Yarrapay Festival.
 In June 2021, the festival was directed by Witiyana Marika, and featured the Andrew Gurruwiwi Band, Yothu Yindi, Yirrmal, and East Journey.